SuDbz/LearningRepo/README.md

 10. [Docker](/others/docker.md) - Docker is a platform for developing, shipping, and running applications in containers.
 Containers are lightweight, standalone, and executable packages that include everything needed to run a piece of software: code, runtime, system tools, libraries, and settings.
 This ensures that applications run consistently across different computing environments.

-11. [Istio] (/others/istio.md) - A service mesh is an infrastructure layer that manages service-to-service communication in a microservices architecture.
+11. [Istio](/others/istio.md) - A service mesh is an infrastructure layer that manages service-to-service communication in a microservices architecture.
 It provides traffic management, security, and observability without requiring changes to application code.